-LIFE at Lascaux: Early Color Photos From Another World
+LIFE at Lascaux: The First Color Photos From Another World

 September 12, 1940.
 A warm afternoon in southwestern France.
-As two schoolboys hunt rabbits on a ridge covered with pine, oak and blackberry brambles, their dog excitedly chases a hare down a hole in the ground beside a downed tree.
-As boys will, the youngsters begin to dig, widening the hole, removing rocks, until they’re able to follow their hound down — and find themselves not merely in another world, but another time.
+As two schoolboys hunt rabbits on a ridge covered with pine, oak and blackberry brambles, their dog, Robot, excitedly chases a hare down a hole in the ground beside a downed tree.
+As boys will, the youngsters begin to dig, widening the hole, removing rocks — until they find themselves not merely in another world, but another time.

-In the cool dark beneath the known world, the boys discover “a Versailles of prehistory” — a vast series of caves, today collectively known as Lascaux, covered with wall paintings close to 20,000 years old.
-In 1947, LIFE magazine’s Ralph Morse went to Lascaux, becoming the first professional photographer to document the breathtaking paintings.
+In the cool dark beneath the known world, the boys discover “a Versailles of prehistory” — a vast series of caves, today collectively known as Lascaux, covered with wall paintings roughly 17,000 years old.
+In 1947, LIFE magazine’s Ralph Morse went to Lascaux, becoming the first professional photographer to document the breathtaking scenes.
 Still vibrant himself at 96, Morse shared his memories of that time and place with LIFE.com, recalling what it was like to encounter the strikingly lifelike, gorgeous handiwork of a long-vanished people: the Cro-Magnon.

 “LIFE re-opened its Paris bureau after the second World War ended, in the same offices we rented before the war” Morse said.
 “One day we get a message from New York about some cave that people have been talking about.
 We do a little research, and find out that even though the cave was discovered a few years before, no one’s ever photographed the paintings.
-In fact, hardly anyone has ever been down there, except some guys who climb around in caves for fun.
 We know that the first thing we need is a generator to power our lights, but getting a generator anywhere after the war was almost impossible.
 We had to have people in London ship one over.
-Once it arrived, we were ready to go.

 “But it wasn’t a comfortable assignment,” Morse remembers.
 “It wasn’t a refined setting.
 It was a dungarees-and-sweatshirt job.
-When we first went down, there were no steps or anything.
-You slid down on a piece of wood, or on your rear end on the bare earth.
-A bit later, we put in some very rough wood steps, but it was easier to work underground than it was to get ourselves and all of our gear down there in the first place.”
+When we first went down, there were no steps.
+You slid down on your rear end on on a piece of wood or the bare earth.”

 The Cro-Magnon (from the French, “Abri de Crô-Magnon,” after a cave where remains were first found in 1868) were evidently far from the cartoonish, savage brutes of popular myth.
 In fact, over the past 150 years, scientists and artists alike have developed a complex, nuanced view of these early modern humans.
-In his most beautiful book, The Colossus of Maroussi (1941), the writer Henry Miller — of Tropic of Cancer and The Rosy Crucifixion fame — asserted: “I believe that Cro-Magnon settled here [in the Dordogne region] because he was extremely intelligent and had a highly developed sense of beauty.”
+In his most beautiful book, The Colossus of Maroussi (1941), the writer Henry Miller asserted: “I believe that Cro-Magnon settled here [in the Dordogne region] because he was extremely intelligent and had a highly developed sense of beauty.”

 Miller, who was also an accomplished painter, went on: “I believe that in Cro-Magnons the religious sense was already highly developed and that it flourished here even if he lived like an animal in the depths of caves.”

 One of the central challenges faced by those studying the many, many images in Lascaux’s numerous chambers (the Great Hall of the Bulls, the Chamber of Felines, etc.) is assigning dates to images painted in what can only be called different “styles.”
-The Cro-Magnon might well have inhabited the region for tens of thousands of years.
 Were the images at Lascaux painted by Cro-Magnon artists across scores of generations?
 Were they painted by hunters paying tribute to their prey?
-By shamans hoping to harness the brute power of the natural world?
-Theories abound; but in truth, no one knows.
+By shamans hoping to harness, or appease, the power of the natural world?
+Theories abound; but no one really knows.

 “In [Cro-Magnon man's] most expert period,” LIFE noted in its issue of Feb.
 24, 1947 (in which a handful of Morse’s photos first appeared), “his apparatus included engraving and scraping tools, a stone or bone palette and probably brushes made of bundled split reeds.
-He ground colored earth for his rich reds and yellows, used charred bone or soot black for his dark shading and made green from manganese oxide.
-These colors were mixed with fatty oils.
+He ground colored earth for his rich reds and yellows, used charred bone or soot black for his dark shading and made green from manganese oxide. . . .
 For permanence, the finest pigments of civilized Europe have never rivaled these crude materials.”

 In 1948, a year after Morse’s pioneering photographic work, Lascaux was opened to the public.
 But in 1963, the cave was closed after 15 short years when experts determined that carbon dioxide from the breath of thousands of visitors, as well as spores and other post-Ice Age contaminants tramped in from above ground, were damaging the paintings.
 Today, only a handful of people are allowed inside Lascaux for a few days each year to monitor damage (a mysterious, encroaching mold is the latest culprit) while they work to keep the magnificent paintings adorning the walls from going the way of their creators, and vanishing entirely.